joshhornby/joshhornby.github.io/_posts/2025-08-22-building-lennys-vault.md

 ### Testing AI Is Still Unsolved

 There's no agreed approach for testing prompts in TypeScript.
 Traditional unit tests don't work when your "function" is a Large Language Model.
 I found [this resource from Incident.io](https://incident.io/building-with-ai/you-cant-vibe-code-a-prompt) particularly useful for thinking about AI testing strategies.

-My approach: **golden dataset testing**.
-I maintain a list of podcast episodes with manually curated insights.
-Each deployment runs the full pipeline against this dataset, flagging any outputs that deviate significantly from expected results.
+I've since written about [eval testing LLMs in PHPUnit](/eval-testing-llms-in-phpunit) - different language, same patterns.

 ### Log Everything (Seriously, Everything)